 Remember that if you are riding with loaded panniers, the added weight will affect your tire traction.
 If trail conditions are wet and you are running a loaded bike, a wider tire (or less inflated tire) is recommended so you don’t sink into the trail too much, making pedaling more difficult.

 If the trail has been moist for an extended period of time, trail conditions can be soft and slow going.

-Bike rental can be included in this trip (Pittsburgh start only) at $220/bike.
-If you will not be returning to Pittsburgh, there is a D.C. drop-off fee of $99/bike with a secure location (such as a hotel) or $125/bike if our shuttle must meet you.
+Bike rental can be included in this trip (Pittsburgh start only) at $265/bike through Bike the Burgh.
+If you will not be returning to Pittsburgh, there is a Cumberland drop-off fee of $99/bike.

 All rental bikes come equipped with rear rack, rear panniers (2), handlebar bag, DIY tool kit (multitool, tubes, patch kit) pump, bell, headlight, lock, and helmet.
 Most bikes have 2 bottle cages; small frames (for heights 5’4″ and shorter) have space for just 1 bottle cage.